hackclub/hackclub/workshops/sudoku/README.md

     }
 }
 ```
+- This second while loop will be used to get the user input.
+It is a while loop because we want to ask the user for input again if they put something invalid.
-Add this [try-catch](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/try-catch) statement to catch any errors.
+- Add this [try-catch](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/try-catch) statement to catch any errors.
 Without it, our program could just break.

-## More User Input
+### More User Input

+We are focusing on the try portion of our try-catch block.
 ```csharp
 try
 {